 Planning and Scheduling

 PMOs that help project delivery manage resources and dependencies can show significant value-add.
 For PMOs that already have the core planning and scheduling well established, they can build feedback cycles for process improvement.
-The most advanced PMOs can use these foundations to provide support for strategy modelling and long term planning.
+The most advanced organisations can use these foundations to overcome PMO Challenges and help to provide support for strategy modelling and long term planning.

 2017 will be another exciting year for PMOs and only those that can demonstrate value and help drive projects forward will survive.